 ** Work surfaces throughout the building have been installed at the “standard” height.
 If a Contractor employee is tall or short the work surface can be adjusted for that employee up or down.
 If an employee has pain due to equipment they are using, an ergonomic evaluation can be completed at the Contractor’s expense.
 If special equipment is needed based on the ergonomic evaluation, purchase of equipment is at the Contractor’s expense.
 If any change is needed due to a medical necessity, a note from the employee’s doctor is required.
 This includes lights out or on, work surfaces raised for standing purposes (more than an inch or two), etc.

-*** Onbase will be transitioning to the OpenText Content Suite in early summer 2019.
+*** The Agency anticipates Onbase will be transitioning to the OpenText Content Suite by June 2020.
 Servers environments are still being designed.
-The Agency will also be transitioning to a new imaging/scanning solution at that time.
+The Agency will also be transitioning to a new imaging/scanning solution during that time.

 Mailroom Equipment